stefanrueger/urboot/docs/makeoptions.md

   Getopt::Long
   Number::Range
 ```
+Some Linux distributions install perl modules via packages, eg, `sudo apt install
+libnumber-range-perl` for `Number::Range` on a debian system.
+Other than this, missing modules can
-They can normally be installed using `cpan install <module>`.
-On the first run, `cpan` may need
+also be installed using `cpan install <module>`.
+On the first run, `cpan` may need to be
-to be configured.
-Follow the recommendations there; my personal choice for the way cpan installs
+configured.
+Follow the recommendations there; my personal choice for the way cpan installs perl
-perl modules is via `sudo`, but it should not matter what is chosen.
+modules is via `sudo`, but it should not matter what is chosen.

 Urboot bootloaders have many configuration options for avr-gcc.
 With the notable exception of
 `-DSTART` and `-DRJMPWP` (which are set by the `avr-gcc` wrapper `urboot-gcc`, see below) almost